wendyverdonk93/docs/content/payment-methods/banks/ideal/how-does-ideal-work.md

 ### Product rules
 Some rules may apply to certain payment methods.
 For iDEAL, the following rules apply:

-* Refunding more than the stated amount of the original transaction is possible with iDEAL.
-More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page

 * Successful iDEAL transactions have no expiring date regarding refunding, as long as the receiving bank is able to process the refund

 * The lifetime of a payment link can be adjusted.
 This might be beneficial for your inventory.
 The adjustment can be processed through the days or seconds active.
 Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page.